 For soft butcher sausages:

-180 degrees Celsius for about 25 minutes.
+Cook at 180 degrees Celsius for about 25 minutes.

 Pro tip: Put water in the bottom.
 The grease will float, leaving you with an easy-to-clean bowl after.

-- Peel your potatoes
+- Peel the potatoes and then wash them

 - Boil them for 5 minutes (add a little salt when the water starts boiling)